 According to the City of Joburg’s web page, the park promises great things: “Embark on a fascinating journey through South African history by viewing more than 80 scale models of prominent landmarks.
 This fantasy city is made tangible by the sound and movement added to the models.
 Enjoy a tranquil ferry ride on the Wemmer Pan and board the majestic full-size model of Jan van Riebeeck's galleon, the Dromedaris.
 Indulge in beverages and delicious light meals at the licensed Model Bar & Restaurant while the kids frolic on the jungle gym or on the mini-golf course.
 A fun-packed day out for the whole family!”

-According to the press, the site seems to be undergoing renovations to bring this old family favourite back into the 21st century.
-However, it seems a slow and underfunded process, and visitors expecting a Gold Reef City style theme park experience will be bitterly disappointed.
+According to the media, the site seems to be undergoing renovations to bring this old family favourite into the 21st century.
+However, it seems a slow and underfunded process, and visitors expecting a Gold Reef City-style theme park experience will be bitterly disappointed.

 By Veronica Botes

 Have you been to the Santarama Miniland lately?
 Tell us about your experience in the comments section below.